Bias-Aware Inference in Fuzzy Regression Discontinuity Designs: Abstract

 \section{Abstract}

-In this paper, we propose new confidence sets (CSs) for the regression discontinuity parameter in fuzzy designs.
-Our CSs are based on nonparametric local linear regression, and are bias-aware, in the sense that they take possible smoothing bias explicitly into account.
+We propose new confidence sets (CSs) for the regression discontinuity parameter in fuzzy designs.
+Our CSs are based on local linear regression, and are bias-aware, in the sense that they take possible bias explicitly into account.
 Their construction shares similarities with that of Anderson-Rubin CSs in exactly identified instrumental variable models, and thereby avoids issues with ``delta method'' approximations that underlie most commonly used existing inference methods for fuzzy regression discontinuity analysis.
-Our CSs compare favorably in terms of both theoretical and practical performance to existing procedures in canonical settings with strong identification and a continuous running variable.
-However, due to their particular construction they are also valid under a wide range of empirically relevant conditions in which existing methods generally fail, such as setups with discrete running variables, donut designs, and weak identification.
+Our CSs are asymptotically equivalent to existing procedures in canonical settings with strong identification and a continuous running variable.
+However, due to their particular construction they are also valid under a wide range of empirically relevant conditions in which existing methods can fail, such as setups with discrete running variables, donut designs, and weak identification.

 \onehalfspacing